Best Time of Year to Dive in Playa del Carmen

 Can you scuba dive in Playa del Carmen all year?

-What month has the best visibility in Playa del Carmen?
+What is the best month to dive in Playa del Carmen?

 When is bull shark season in Playa del Carmen?